schroef/uvlayout_bridge/README.md

 ## Installation Process

-1. Download the latest <b>[release](https://github.com/schroef/uvlayout_bridge/releases/)</b> or clone the repository into a directory of your convenience.
+1. Download the <b>[latest release](https://github.com/schroef/uvlayout_bridge/releases/)</b> or clone the repository into a directory of your convenience.
 2. If you downloaded the zip file.
 3. Open Blender.
 4. Go to File -> User Preferences -> Addons.